jkupchanko/web3-interview-questions/general-interview-questions/1.personal-background/README.md

     - Hint: Share strategies for handling stress effectively.

 23. **How do you prioritize and manage multiple deadlines?**

     - Hint: Discuss organizational skills or time management techniques.

+24. **If you are having a bad day how will this affect your work days?**

 **[⬆ Back to Top](#personal-background)**